We found 4 geriatricians who accept Oxford Health Plans near Long Branch, NJ.

 Clinical interests: Palliative Care, Aging

-Dr. Barbara Courtney's areas of specialization are general internal medicine and geriatrics (elderly care); she sees patients in Red Bank, NJ and Tinton Falls, NJ.
-Dr. Courtney attended medical school at MCP Hahnemann School of Medicine.
-Her training includes a residency program at Monmouth Medical Center.
+Dr. Barbara Courtney is a physician who specializes in general internal medicine and geriatrics (elderly care).
+She is professionally affiliated with Barnabas Health Medical Group.
+After attending MCP Hahnemann School of Medicine, Dr. Courtney completed her residency training at Monmouth Medical Center.
 On average, patients gave her a rating of 2.5 stars out of 5.
-Dr. Courtney is an in-network provider for Blue Cross/Blue Shield, Empire BlueCross BlueShield, and Viant, as well as other insurance carriers.
-She is affiliated with Barnabas Health Medical Group.
+She is an in-network provider for Blue Cross/Blue Shield, Empire BlueCross BlueShield, and Viant, as well as other insurance carriers.

 Clinical interests: Hypertension, Preventive Care, Diabetes